-Chloride environments (i.e. marine) have far less effect on zinc's corrosion rate than sulfur compounds, but because chlorides can be prevalent in residential environments (i.e. coastal homes), they will likely be the most frequent environmental concern necessitating extra corrosion protection.
+Chloride environments have far less effect on zinc's corrosion rate than sulfur compounds, but because chlorides can be present in coastal marine and wind-blown road salt environments, they will likely be the most frequent concern necessitating extra corrosion protection.
 Nonetheless, galvanized parts exposed outdoors can remain rust free for many years, and the two basic reasons are the relatively stable zinc carbonate film that forms on the zinc surface, and the sacrificial protection provided by the zinc.